tengweiherr/img-cleanup/README.md

 ## Caveats

-- It doesn't recognize path aliases in TypeScript yet
+- It does not resolve TypeScript path aliases (like @/assets/logo.png).
 - It doesn't differentiate files with the same name from different folders

 ## License